 Sanitizing, on the other hand, is a process that is aimed towards reducing germs from objects or surfaces by killing them.
 You might hear the word “disinfecting” being used to refer to sanitizing, but these words are also different.

-Disinfecting is a process that is geared towards killing specific disease-causing micro-organisms using chemicals.
+Disinfecting is a process that is geared towards killing specific disease-causing microorganisms using chemicals.
 Sanitizing, on the other hand, focuses on reducing germs from surfaces or objects to a safe level, depending on public health standards.

 One thing that you ought to keep in mind is that either cleaning, disinfecting, or both can be used to sanitize.
-If, for example, you want to sanitize a floor, you will have to use a mop, chemical, and some water.
+If, for example, you want to sanitize a floor, you will have to use a mop, chemicals, and some water.